UltraEngine/Documentation/CPP/Joint_SetTargetPosition.md

 ## Remarks

-A hinge joint accepts a single rotation value.
-A kinematic joint requires a quaternion or Euler rotation.
+A slider joint accepts a single offset value.
+A kinematic joint requires a position in 3D space.

-You must call [Joint::SetMaxForce](Joint_SetMaxForce.md) and specify a non-zero torque before this command will have any effect.
+You must call [Joint::SetMaxForce](Joint_SetMaxForce.md) and specify a non-zero force before this command will have any effect.